 Depending where your barbecue heart lies, you might have a vinegar sauce, a tomato sauce, or a mustard sauce.
 For the less-affiliated folks, you might have all three served on the side.

 In North Carolina, you’ll serve it on buns, slathered in either Eastern-style sauce (a vinegar-based pepper sauce, free of the usual tomatoes) or Lexington-style sauce (similar, based on vinegar but also tomato sauce, like the classic BBQ sauce found in Texas or Kansas City).

 In South Carolina, you’ll see people slathering it with a yellow, mustard-based vinegar sauce called Carolina Gold, which is equal parts sweet and tangy.

 In other parts of the country, like Texas, you’ll find it being slathered with whatever sauce each diner prefers.
 Each region also has its preferred sides – of which there are many.

-It’s tough to take sides on barbecue, and this is really opening a can of worms, but . . . here are our top 3 styles of serving pulled pork, straight out of their respective regions local playbook.
+It’s tough to take sides on barbecue, and this is really opening a can of worms, but below we feature our 3 favorite ways of serving pulled pork, straight out of their respective regions local playbook.